dotnet/extensions/docs/ReferenceAssemblies.md

 ========================

 Most projects in this repo have a `ref` directory next to their `src` that contains the project and source code for a reference assembly.
-Reference assemblies contain public API surface of libraries and are used for ASP.NET Core targeting pack generation.
+Reference assemblies contain the public API surface of libraries and are used for ASP.NET Core targeting pack generation.

 ### When changing public API